sk2111/tech-docs/tech-docs/docs/tech/devops/Section 4/slide4.md

 :::danger[Uninstall Rancher Desktop]

-Uninstall Rancher Desktop from your system after the workshop - IT team
+Uninstall Rancher Desktop from your system after the workshop or get explicit approval- IT team

 :::